bmezaris/ViGAT/README.md

 ### Video preprocessing

 Before training Video GAT (ViGAT) on any video dataset, the videos must be preprocessed and converted to an appropriate format for efficient data loading.
-Specifically, we sample 9 frames per video for FCVID, 30 frames for miniKinetics and 120 frames per video for ActivityNet.
+Specifically, we sample 9 frames per video for FCVID, 30 frames for MiniKinetics and 120 frames per video for ActivityNet.
 A global frame feature representation is obtained using a  Vision Transformer (ViT) [6] or ResNet-152 [7] backbone.
 Moreover, a local frame feature representation is also obtained, i.e., the Faster R-CNN is used as object detector (OD) [4,5] and a feature representation for each object is obtained by applying the network backbone (ViT or ResNet-152) for each object region.
 After the video preprocessing stage (i.e. running the Faster-RCNN and network backbone), the dataset root directory must contain the following subdirectories:
 * When ViT backbone is used: